noumanqodix-cmd/project104/replit.md

 ## Recent Changes (October 2025)

+**New Features - Partial Workout Completion & Cascading Reschedule:**
+- Partial Workout Resumption: Users can now end workouts early and resume them later the same day.
+Partial workouts save as `completed=0, status='partial'` and display progress (e.g., "3 of 9 exercises completed") with a "Resume Workout" button.
+- Smart Workout Resume: When resuming, the app loads completed sets from the database, skips finished exercises, and starts at the exact set where the user left off.
+- Cascading Reschedule Logic: When a missed workout moves to today, ALL future workouts automatically shift forward by the same number of days to maintain proper spacing and prevent compressed schedules.
+- Movement Pattern Completion: System ensures users complete all movement patterns in their 7-day cycle by requiring partial workouts to be finished, preventing muscle imbalances.

 **Bug Fixes - Warmup & Scheduling:**
 - Fixed warmup sequences to display all exercises (5 for 3/4-day splits, 3 for 5-day splits) instead of just 1 exercise
 - Corrected warmup time calculation from ~2 minutes to 30 seconds per exercise (1 set, superseted with no rest)
 - Fixed date-based scheduling bug where Wednesday incorrectly showed as rest day when selecting Mon-Tue-Wed-Thu
 - Program regeneration now properly passes selectedDates to ensure DATE-BASED mode is used (only selected dates are workout days)
+- Fixed onboarding flow to show professional comparison intro slides before assessment

 ## User Preferences
 - Preferred communication style: Simple, everyday language.